Rural Homes

 Orchestrating Multiple Channels Effectively

-Rural social media usage patterns differ significantly from urban norms.
+Rural social media usage patterns differ from urban norms.
 Rural Facebook users maintain fewer but stronger connections, averaging 200 friends versus urban averages exceeding 2,000, with most friends living within the same community.
 This creates powerful local information networks when properly engaged.
-YouTube serves as a primary educational platform for everything from equipment repair to small business development, with rural users particularly valuing practical, skill-based content.
+YouTube is a primary educational platform for everything from equipment repair to small business development, with rural users particularly valuing practical, skill-based content.
 Pinterest’s popularity in rural areas reflects high homeownership rates and DIY culture, with users sharing everything from home improvement projects to traditional crafts.

-Transforming Rural Challenges into Opportunities
+Turning Rural Challenges into Opportunities

 Distance as Catalyst for Innovation